rynonl/apimok/README.md

 Usage
 =====

-To pull the apimok client library into your the entry point for your tests:
+To pull the apimok client library into your test suite runner:

     <script src="http://localhost:3001/apimok-lib"></script>